lukaszblachastp/PhantomCSS/README.md

 ### What?

-pediff.js takes screenshots captured by CasperJS and compares them to baseline images using [Resemble.js](http://huddle.github.com/Resemble.js/) to test for rgb pixel differences.
-PhantomCSS then generates image diffs to help you find the cause.
+pediff.js takes screenshots captured by CasperJS and compares them to baseline images using [Resemble.js](http://huddle.github.com/Resemble.js/) to test for rgb pixel differences. pediff.js then generates image diffs to help you find the cause.

 ![A failed visual regression test, pink areas show where padding has changed.](https://raw.github.com/Huddle/PhantomCSS/master/readme_assets/intro-example.png "Failed visual regression test")

 Screenshot based regression testing can only work when UI is predictable.
-It's possible to hide mutable UI components with PhantomCSS but it would be better to test static pages or drive the UI with faked data during test runs.
+It's possible to hide mutable UI components with pediff.js but it would be better to test static pages or drive the UI with faked data during test runs.

 ### Example